rudzki/indexcards/TECHNICAL.md

 # Index Cards — Technical Documentation

-This document covers architecture, data model, routes, deployment topology, and known issues.
+This document covers architecture, data model, routes, and deployment topology.
 For a product overview and quick start, see [README.md](README.md).

 ## 1. Tech stack